FadyMohareb/cramer/README.md

  This docker image assumes there is a MongoDB service running on localhost:27017

-1. Make sure monogo is up and running on Docker:
+1. Make sure mongo is up and running on Docker:

 ```sudo docker run --name mongo -p 27017:27017 -d mongo:latest```